 As classrooms move away from paper-based textbooks in favor of digital instructional content, teachers are increasingly turning to video to enrich the static model of traditional curriculum.
 The challenge for teachers has been finding appropriate and aligned instructionalized videos.
-This acquisition will enable Newsela to further build out its video capabilities and add new media to its existing 15,000+ catalogue of high-quality, high-interest, standards-aligned content carefully curated from over 175 trusted publishers, including the Associated Press, National Geographic, Scientific American, USA Today, Atlanta Black Star, Human Rights Watch, and Encyclopedia Britannica.
+This acquisition will enable Newsela to further build out its video capabilities and add new media to its existing 15,000+ catalogue of high-quality, high-interest, standards-aligned content carefully curated from over 175 trusted publishers, including the Associated Press, National Geographic, Scientific American, USA Today, Atlanta Black Star, and Human Rights Watch.

 HapYak is a leader in enterprise-level training, interactive videos, and online learning and is used by organizations such as AARP, Merck, GE, and the Stanford School of Medicine.
 Its technology includes interactive, personalized player functionality like hotspots and in-video clickable links and quizzes, as well as artificial intelligence capabilities for text-to-speech and translation.

 “Learning has always been at the heart of our company,” said HapYak’s founder, Kyle Morton.
 “Educators were early adopters of our technology and we are humbled to be able to bring its benefits to the millions of Newsela students and teachers at such a pivotal moment for our education system.”